Abdulrahmansadek/weatherApp/README.md

 #App fetures :
-in this weather App i used https://openweathermap.org/api .
+in this weather App i used https://openweathermap.org/api and its using the geolocation .

 # Must have:
 ### the app is responsive :